simsarulhaqv/learnGit/commands.md

 		Commit changes made in all the files currently being tracked

 	git commit --amend -m “sample commit”
-		To change the messge of your most recent commit, which is not yet pushed to remote.
+		To change the message of your most recent commit, which is not yet pushed to remote.

 status - To print details regarding the changes made in the repository's directory